sypets/TYPO3CMS-Reference-CoreApi/Documentation/DataFormats/T3datastructure/Index.rst

 Such applications can be:

-- :ref:`FlexForms <t3tca:columns-flex>` - a TCEform type which will allow users to build
-  information hierarchies (in XML) according to the Data Structure.
+- :ref:`FlexForms <flexforms>` - a TCEform type which will allow users to build information hierarchies (in XML) according to the Data Structure.
 In this sense the Data Structure is like a DTD (Document Type Definition) for the backend which can render a dynamic form based on